mohamedtarek10/Face-Recognition-/README.md

 ## Haar Cascade Classifier

-The Haar Cascade classifier is employed for real-time face detection.
+The Haar Cascade classifier is employed for real-time face recognition.
 The classifier is pre-trained and included in the OpenCV library.

 The system is tested on a video file or cam (replace `video_path` with the path to your video or 0 for Camera) by capturing frames and applying face recognition in real time.